Alibaba bonus scheme strengthens Ma's control

 In March, Ma also used Junhan to give similar share-based awards to most Alibaba employees, Alibaba said in a July SEC filing.
 Ma intends to “issue additional share-based awards” to Alibaba staff “from time to time in the future,” it added.

-The Junhan share-based employee awards will be vested “upon the fulfillment of requisite service,” Alibaba said.
+The Junhan share-based employee awards will be vested “upon the fulfilment of requisite service,” Alibaba said.
 Similar awards by Junhan will be subject to the approval of the company’s audit committee.

 The awards, to be settled in cash, are similar to share appreciation awards and are linked to the valuation of Small and Micro Financial Services.
 Junhan has the right to buy back the awards if the company should sell shares in a public offering.